Climbing Mount Elbrus: Europe’s (Official) Tallest Mountain!

 I processed the paperwork with Johnny (OneStep4Ward.com) who was all geared up for climbing Mount Elbrus and had invited me along.
 Fresh from a solid running time in an extreme marathon in the North Pole, his fitness levels were very strong and I was concerned that I’d be the weak kitten in a litter of lions (more on that later).

 My country (UK) has an increasingly Sid and Nancy type of political relationship with Russia, but the outsourced Russia Visa Application Centre service still exists in London, so Brits can still enter Putin’s backyard (for now) however, you do need a letter of invitation from a Russian national before you can apply for a Russian tourist visa.

 We went with mountain-climbing giants Elbrus Tours, who were efficient and extremely helpful – sending us our letter of invitation as soon as we agreed logistics and dates over email.
 You need to take that along to your application centre when you apply for your visa.

 You must physically apply for a Russian tourist visa within the country of your passport, so don’t waste your time applying in a foreign country.
 Also, you might hear your bank balance weep if you need a double-entry, expedited visa like myself – a jaw-dropping 280 quid!
 (British Pounds).

-It costs £115 GBP for a single and double entry visa and the “expedited” option still takes a week, which relatively (compared to other countries around the world) isn’t that speedy at all, but it is what it is, and it’s the only option you have for a quicker service to enter Russia legally as tourist.
+It costs £115 GBP for a single and double entry visa and the “expedited” option still takes a week, which relatively (compared to other countries around the world) isn’t that speedy at all, but it is what it is, and it’s the only option you have for quicker service to enter Russia legally as a tourist.

 Another thing to remember is that you will need to show the centre/embassy proof of a flight out of Russia in order to get your visa.